Bassanthossamxx/REMS-Backend/docs/payments_api_documentation.md

 | maintenance  | Maintenance |
 | repair       | Repair      |
 | other        | Other       |

 ---

+## Key terms (analytics)
+- "this_month": From the 1st day of the current calendar month until now (server timezone).
+- "all_time": Cumulative from the beginning of data until now.
+- total_before: Total rent before any deductions.
+- total_occasional: Sum of occasional (deductions/expenses) entries.
+- total_after: Net after deductions = total_before − total_occasional.
+- owner_total: The owner's share after deductions, using each unit's `owner_percentage` (as a fraction, e.g., 0.60 for 60%).
+- company_total: What remains for the company after paying the owner = total_after − owner_total.

+Decimals are returned as strings (e.g., "150.00").

+---

 ## Resource schema: OccasionalPayment